Eric-hack/Eric-hack/README.md

 ## 🚀 About Me
 - 💻 Backend Developer in training (ProDev Backend Course)
 - 📊 Background in IT Support within the Financial Industry
-- 🌱 Currently learning **Node.js, Express, PostgreSQL, and DevOps practices**
+- 🌱 Currently learning **Node.js, Express, PostgreSQL, and DevOps practices** in The Backend ProDev COurse with ALX
 - 🎯 Goal: Build scalable, secure, and impactful software solutions

 ## 🧑‍💼 Professional Experience